isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1984.md

 ---
-title: I-Man Facility Sprinter (IFS) Integrated Guarding Services & Solution (IGSS) - Standard
+title: Concorde Security's IFS solution is a mobile command and control centre that provides security surveillance, monitoring services and delivers a rapid response to a cluster of buildings.
+The IFS Platform is manned by a team of three highly trained security professionals called I-Specialists.
 permalink: /productivity-solutions-grant/solutionrepo/solution1984
 ---

 ### Description

-Concorde Security's IFS solution is a mobile command and control centre that provides security surveillance, monitoring services and delivers a rapid response to a cluster of buildings.

-The IFS Platform is manned by a team of three highly trained security professionals called I-Specialists.
+200508264R

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Concorde_Security_20200212_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria